salman754321/react-challenge/README.md

 # Requirements

-* Pass id to AlbumDetails component to Fetch and display Album details
+* Pass id to UserDetails component to Fetch and display User details
-* Make the search in Top Menu functional (Search by Album title)
+* Make the search in Top Menu functional (Search by User name)